 Technology Industry in Hong Kong

-In January 2017, Hong Kong and Shenzhen signed a “Memorandum of Understanding on Jointly Developing the Lok Ma Chau Loop by Hong Kong and Shenzhen”.
-Under the terms of this, the two cities will jointly develop the Hong Kong/Shenzhen Innovation and Technology Park in order to foster co-operation with regard to innovation and technological research.
+- Hong Kong and Shenzhen has agreed to develop the Hong Kong-Shenzhen Innovation and Technology Park in order to foster co-operation with regard to innovation and technological research.

 Technology Companies in Hong Kong